Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

 Not by much and not at all when compared to reusable cloth.
-Recycled paper towels create problems because they’re harder to recycle than even regular paper towels and they make people think they’re taking a greener step – i.e. it’s ok to use paper towels so long as they’re recycled when really reusable options are better.
+Recycled paper towels create problems because they’re harder to recycle than regular paper towels.
+I’m not a fan of recycled paper towels, because they make people think, “Hey, it’s ok to use paper towels so long as they’re recycled!” when really, reusable options are better.

 That said, I still think recycled paper towels are a little better because they use less virgin tree fibers.
 For example one NRDC study found that if every household in the U.S. replaced just ONE regular roll of virgin fiber paper towels with ONE roll of 100% recycled paper towels, it would save 544,000 trees.
 And The State of the Paper Industry notes that paper products made with 100% recycled content uses 44% less energy, produces 38% less greenhouse gas emissions, 41% less particulate emissions, 50% less wastewater, 49% less solid waste.

 Imagine how many trees and other resources we’d save if we all ditched paper towels altogether!?